dannysteenman/vscode-cloudformation-snippets/README.md

 > **Note:** Once you start typing a prefix (explained in step 5), the corresponding snippet will show up in the dropdown menu.
 If this doesn't happen automatically, press `ctrl + space` to invoke IntelliSense and search for the prefix of the resource type that you want to add (as listed in step 5).

 ---
-## AWS CloudFormation Attributes Quick Reference
+## AWS CloudFormation Starterkit

-Streamline your CloudFormation workflow with our comprehensive [AWS CloudFormation Attributes cheat sheet](https://towardsthecloud.com/aws-cloudformation-resource-attributes).

-Key features:
-- Single-table overview of 900+ AWS resource types and their attributes
-- Clear "❌" indicators for resources without attributes
-- Instantly find the information you need, saving valuable development time

-Stop the endless searching.
-Use this guide to accelerate your CloudFormation projects and boost your productivity.
+We've developed the [AWS CloudFormation Starterkit](https://github.com/dannysteenman/aws-cloudformation-starterkit) to streamline your infrastructure setup using CloudFormation.

+It comes with pre-configured templates, automated validation scripts, and seamless integration with CI/CD pipelines, you'll be able to deploy robust, scalable, and secure AWS environments with ease.

+The starterkit empowers you to adopt best practices effortlessly.
+By leveraging tools like Checkov for security compliance and cfn-lint for template validation, you ensure that your infrastructure is both reliable and secure.

 ---
 ## Support